RuneSchool/RuneSchool.github.io/_posts/2023-10-28-about-the-system.md

 ᛗᛁᛋ‍ᛋᚳᛁᚠᚠ 👈 using bindrunes
 </pre>

-The Latin English alphabet is 26 letters.
+The lowercase Latin English alphabet is 26 letters.
 33 is only 7 more than that.
 And what do we get for it?
 An alphabet that is native to the English language, able to account for a multitude of accents across the world, and eminently more understandable than Latin spelling.